-Join Anne-Marie Concepción for an in-depth discussion in this video Round-tripping to InDesign RTF to clean up unnecessary information, part of Using Word and InDesign Together.
+Join Anne-Marie Concepción for an in-depth discussion in this video Round-tripping to InDesign RTF to clean up unnecessary information, part of Word and InDesign: Integration.

 There are a couple times when saving your word doc as a rtf file makes a lot of sense, and one of them is when it just starts acting weird.
 Even Microsoft recommends that if the file starts acting a little bizarrely in Word, you can do File > Save as in Word, and save it as a RTF file that's Rich Text Format.
 You're going to lose a lot of the extras that are in Word, but it does retain the formatting and all the text.
 Then you can always update the text, I'll call this wordfile.rtf.
 And then you would open that RTF again, right in Word, and then save it as a Doc file.

 But I've actually found that that doesn't really do much good, because Word RTF files are just as full of crud as a Word Doc or DocX file.
 Instead, I found that it's much better to place the Word file into InDesign, export out as RTF from InDesign, and then use that RTF as the clean version.
 Let me show you how we would do that.
 And here is an example of how I would actually use this in production, not just because the Word file is damage, but because it actually does a fantastic job of cleaning out the unused styles.